Utilities step into blockchain to stay ahead of Europe's energy shakeup

 “Things are really going to take off here in the future,” said E.ON’s chief executive Johannes Teyssen of solar markets, where rising sales of inexpensive batteries could allow millions of prosumers to enter the scene.

-Solar panels owners dream of neighbourhood power-sharing schemes and of owning electric cars, helped by the roll out of 5G mobile data network services enabling “smart” home applications.
+Solar panels owners dream of neighborhood power-sharing schemes and of owning electric cars, helped by the roll out of 5G mobile data network services enabling “smart” home applications.

 Additional research by Alissa de Carbonnel; editing by Philippa Fletcher